Kai-Karren/portfolio/README.md

 ## Languages I usually work with
 Java, Python, Kotlin, Go, Javascript, C++, Rust </br>

-_Java and Python are the languages I have the most knowledge about_ _I recently started to learn RUST as a C++ replacement._ <br>
+_Java and Python are the languages I have the most knowledge about._<br>
+_I recently started to learn RUST as a C++ replacement._ <br>
 _I do not really like Javascript, but I can use work with it when needed_ <br>